Practical 8bis: Working with Text (Part 2)

 Stripping ‘Punctuation’

-This is because you need to understand: 1) why we’re compiling the regular expression and how to use character classes; and 2) how the NLTK tokenizer differs in approach to the regex.
+This is because you need to understand: 1) why we’re compiling the regular expression and how to use character classes; and 2) how the NLTK tokenizer differs in its approach to the regex.

 Regular Expression Approach